 For further information, including membership and voting rights for these meetings, please refer to the Constitution and Regulations: https://nswact.uca.org.au/media/8936/constitutionandregulations-2018-updated-august-2019.pdf

-Have you reviewed your Covid-19 plan to ensure that it is up to date?
-Please refer to the Covid Safe Road Map for the latest guidance notes and information.
-Places of worship need to have a Covid-19 Safety Plan in place, and ensure that it’s followed.
-For up-to-date Guidance Notes on restrictions, what to do if you have a case onsite, and details for those with hall users and other activities, see the Covid-19 Guidance for Churches.
+Covid19 safe practices are still needed, so it's recommended for places of worship to have a Covid-19 Safety Plan in place.
+For up-to-date Guidance Notes, what to do if you have a case on site, and details for those with hall users and other activities, see the Covid-19 Guidance for Churches.

 All Church properties in the NSW and ACT Synod are owned by either The Uniting Church in Australia Property Trust (NSW) or The Uniting Church in Australia (ACT) Property Trust.
-As a Congregation cannot own property, they are given beneficial stewardship (or beneficial use) of the property to enable them to worship, witness and serve in their local community.
-With the beneficial stewardship of the property comes certain responsibilities that need to be met by the congregation, including maintenance, fire certificates, hazard inspections and risk assessments, and payment of any utilities and insurances.
+As a Congregation cannot own property, they are given beneficial use of the property to enable them to worship, witness and serve in their local community.
+With being the responsible body for the property comes certain responsibilities that need to be met by the congregation, including maintenance, fire certificates, hazard inspections and risk assessments, and payment of any utilities and insurances.

 As a Congregation is not the legal owner of the property, it is not able to enter into any contract involving the property.
-If you plan to do anything with property, including buying, selling, leasing or developing, please contact Synod Property Services through email@example.com For further information, please go to: https://nswact.uca.org.au/shared-resources/property/
+If you plan to do anything with property, including buying, selling, leasing or developing, please contact Synod Property Services through email@example.com For further information, please see Property Services.

-According to the Regulations, Church councils are “…responsible for the care and maintenance of property;” that they have been given beneficial stewardship over.
-Synod Property Services are able to assist, and provide an Annual Property Maintenance Checklist: https://nswact.uca.org.au/media/9837/2021-annual-property-maintenence-checklist-revisedjan-2021.pdf
+According to the Regulations, Church councils are “…responsible for the care and maintenance of property” that they have been given beneficial stewardship over.
+Synod Property Services are able to assist, and provide an Annual Property Maintenance Checklist to assist congregation to identify and address maintenance needs.

-Each year, every Congregation and Church entity will receive the Annual Insurance Questionnaire for completion and return to Synod.
-It is mandatory for this to be completed and it is imperative that it is completed accurately to ensure you receive the correct cover of insurance.
-The questionnaire is sent out early in the second half of the year (July/August) for 31 October renewal.
-For more information on insurance including how to make a claim, how to notify a change in assets and for access to all insurance related forms, please go to: https://nswact.uca.org.au/shared-resources/insurance/
+Each year, congregations will receive the Annual Insurance Questionnaire for completion and return to Synod.
+It is mandatory for this to be completed and correct insurance cover depends on its accuracy.
+The questionnaire is sent out early in the second half of the year (July/August) for 31 October insurance renewal.
+For more information on insurance including how to make a claim, how to notify a change in assets and for access to all insurance-related forms, please see the Synod Insurance page.

 As Congregations are not incorporated, they are not able to apply for Government grants in their own right.
 However, Synod (through the Property Trust) enables a congregation to apply for Government and other external grants, giving them access to funds that they would not normally be able to access.
 For further details, please go to: https://nswact.uca.org.au/shared-resources/property/funding-application-process/